Harrisburg Senators Game Notes - April 8 vs Akron

 Harrisburg Senators News Release

-TODAY'S GAME: The Harrisburg Senators and Akron RubberDucks (Double-A, Cleveland Guardians) play game two of six at FNB Field this week.
-The Sens took the first game 13-12 (10 innings).
+TODAY'S GAME: The Harrisburg Senators and Akron RubberDucks (Double-A, Cleveland Guardians) play game three of six at FNB Field this week.
+The Sens have won the first two of the series.
 The two teams play each other 18 times in the first 45 games of the season and 24 times overall.

-LAST GAME: The Senators, despite losing a nine-run lead, held on to beat the RubberDucks 13-12 in ten innings.
-Harrisburg led 10-1 after three innings thanks, in part, to OF Sam Petersen's three-run homer in the second and RBI double in the third.
-Akron later rallied for seven runs in the sixth and three in the seventh to tie the game at 11.
-INF Cayden Wallace blasted an estimated 430-foot home run to retake the lead before the RubberDucks' Angel Genao homered to the opposite field to lead off the eighth.
-Tied at 12 in the bottom of the tenth, INF Cortland Lawson hit a groundball single up the middle of the infield to score OF Johnathon Thomas and win the game.
-On the mound, Senators pitching struck out 17 batters.
+LAST GAME: The Senators took a no-hitter into the ninth against the RubberDucks, winning 4-2.
+RHP Eriq Swan started with four shutout innings while striking out six.
+RHP Connor Van Scoyoc (2-0) added two shutout frames for his second win.
+RHP Holden Powell allowed the lone hit but tossed a scoreless ninth for his first save of 2026.
+Harrisburg hit three home runs: a C Caleb Lomavita solo shot in the second, a two-run INF Seaver King homer in the seventh and an INF Cayden Wallace solo homer in the next at bat.

-WINNING WAYS: Harrisburg starts the season 4-0 for the first time in the modern era (since 1987).
-The Senators are averaging eight runs per game in the early going with over half of their runs coming in the sixth inning or later.
+WINNING WAYS: Harrisburg starts the season 5-0 for the first time in the modern era (since 1987).
+The Senators had previously never started better than 3-0.
+The Sens are averaging over seven runs per game in the early going with over half of their runs coming in the sixth inning or later.
 Walks have contributed to the strong offensive start.
-The Sens have an early Eastern League lead with 31 free passes drawn along with five hit batsmen.
-Harrisburg has scored 14 runs from runners who drew walks or were hit by a pitch.
-Opposing staffs have thrown an average 175 pitches per game through the first four games.
+The Sens have are tied for the early Eastern League lead with 35 free passes drawn along with five hit batsmen.
+Harrisburg has scored 15 runs from runners who drew walks or were hit by a pitch.
+Opposing staffs have thrown an average 170 pitches per game through the first four games.

-WALLACE IS WALLOPING: Sens INF Cayden Wallace drove in a run in each of the first four games of the season with six RBIs in total.
-He's also scored a team-leading six runs.
+WALLACE IS WALLOPING: Sens INF Cayden Wallace drove in a run in each of the first five games of the season with seven RBIs in total.
+He's also scored a team-leading seven runs.
 Wallace continues the hot stretch he finished 2025 in.
-Since August 12 (33 games), Wallace is slashing .390/.442/.593 with five home runs and 25 RBIs.
-He's hit safely in ten of his last 11 games dating back to last year.
+Since August 12 (34 games), Wallace is slashing .397/.451/.619 (1.070 OPS) with six home runs and 26 RBIs.
+He's hit safely in 11 of his last 12 games dating back to last year.

+DELINO LEADS THE WAY: Delino DeShields begins his fourth season as Senators manager, tying him with Matt LeCroy for most consecutive seasons managed in modern Senators history (since 1987).
+DeShields is also fourth on the modern franchise's win leaderboard with 200, trailing only Matt LeCroy (425), Dave Tremblay (213) and John Stearns (210).
+21 players from DeShields' Senators managerial tenure have gone on to make their MLB debuts.

 - Harrisburg Senators Game Notes - April 8 vs Akron - Harrisburg Senators

-- Yard Goats to Host G.O.A.T Card Show at Dunkin' Park - Hartford Yard Goats
+- Mo'ne Davis Little League World Series Star Speaking at Yard Goats April 15th - Hartford Yard Goats

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.